-When the thermostat is satisfied, the R-to-G-and-Y1 or R-to-G-and-Y1 and Y2 circuits are opened.
+When the thermostat is satisfied, the R-to-G-and-Y1 or R-to-G-and-Y1-and-Y2 circuits are opened.
 The outdoor unit stops, and the furnace blower BLWM and electronic air cleaner terminal EAC-1 will remain energized for an additional 90 sec.
 Jumper Y1 to DHUM to reduce the cooling off-delay to 5 sec.
 See Fig. 36.

-3. Dehumidification Mode
+4. Dehumidification Mode

-See Fig. 36 and 37 for Thermidistat connections.)

-The dehumidification output, D or DHUM from a thermostat should be connected to the furnace control thermostat terminal DHUM.
+See Fig. 36 and 37 for thermostat connections.
+The dehumidification output, D or DHUM on the Thermostat should be connected to the furnace control thermostat terminal DHUM.
 When there is a dehumidify demand, the DHUM input is activated, which means 24 vac signal is removed from the DHUM input terminal.
 In other words, the DHUM input logic is reversed.
 The DHUM input is turned ON when no dehumidify demand exists.
-Once 24 vac is detected by the furnace control on the DHUM input, dehumidification capability is activated.
-If the DHUM is removed for more than 48 hr, the furnace control reverts back to non-dehumidification mode.
+Once 24 vac is detected by the furnace control on the DHUM input, the furnace control dehumidification capability is activated.
+If the DHUM input is removed for more than 48 hours, the furnace control reverts back to non-dehumidification mode.
+The cooling operation described in item 3. above also applies to operation with a dehumidification thermostat.
+The exceptions are listed below: